 And there you have it - the top picks!

-What do you think, have you got a ninja cold brewer that we missed?
+What do you think, have you got a ninja brewer that we missed?
 Leave a comment below, or head back to our homepage.

 Just a quick little hack - if you don't want to invest in a cold brew coffee maker before trying cold brew, you can always make cold brew with your french press, like this!